kprem193/DealVerification/Training/DeepSpeech/README.md

 ```

 ## Notes:
-To test if your setup is right run:
+To test if your setup is right, run:
 ```
 ./bin/run-ldc93s1.sh
 ```